SC KeyFX Tips

 Thank you for your interest in SC KeyFX for Final Cut Pro.
-I have been working with these effects for that last year and a half and it is my sincere belief that with these effects you will be able to go from a simple “cutter” to a special effects artist quickly and easily.
+I have been working with these effects since early 2016 and it is my sincere belief that with these effects you will be able to go from a simple “cutter” to a special effects artist quickly and easily.
 The possibilities are virtually endless!
 As such, a single User Guide has proven somewhat impossible.
 These are easy to use effects, just dig in!

 KeyFX effects are designed to exploit the Effects Masks feature of Final Cut Pro.
 Ironically, these effects will not work in Motion.
 They are grouped together as “Key” effects since that is their general behavior, however, there is no rule requiring the colors to be green or blue as in their respective screens.
 Any color can be selected and you may opt to use them full screen if you so choose.
 A range of colors can be selected (two hues can be chosen effectively; more than that will generally require the addition of another effect of the same kind (easily done by selecting the storyline clip and Copy > Paste Effects or command-option-V) then choosing other colors in subsequent additions.

 scKeyer is the simplest and will probably be the least used effect of the set, however, it provides no distractions for the following guide.

 There are no parameters to scKeyer other than a checkbox to Apply Mask.
 A mask must be applied for this effect to do anything.